 How Does The Compact Nursing License Work?
 Six Things You Need to Know

-States Included in the Enhanced Compact Nursing License:
+1. Some States are Included in the Enhanced Compact Nursing License:

-- As of June 2019, there are 34 states in the NLC.
-Kansas, Louisiana, and Alabama were the last three states to enact new compact nursing license legislation.
+As of April 2020, there are 32 states in the NLC.
 Below is a current list of NLC member states:

 - New Hampshire

 - New Mexico

 - North Carolina

 - North Dakota